This Azure tutorial will discuss the simple steps to integrate dependency injection into Azure Functions with an example.

 Now we need to add the Startup class which will inherit FunctionStartup, this is the place where the Dependency Injection will be implemented.

 We need to add the below two using statements.
-To get the reference for the using statements, you need to install the prerequisites as mentioned above.
+To get the reference for the using statements, you must install the prerequisites mentioned above.

 using Microsoft.Extensions.DependencyInjection;